Don’t get burned by a bad house furnace

 “Higher efficiency means higher complexity, and I like to keep the machinery as simple as possible.
 The more complex it is, the more expensive it is, and the more it will cost to fix when it breaks.
 Generally, your very best value is to get a 92 percent efficiency furnace with one of the new ECM fan motors.”

 - Get a proposal, not a bid

 “Go with someone who provides a detailed written proposal that outlines exactly what he will and won’t do.
 He should list the manufacturer and model number of the proposed equipment as well as the cost of any plumbing, venting changes or electrical work required.”

 - Buy a reputable brand

 “Stick with the major brands or one of their subsidiaries.
 If you don’t recognize the brand, don’t trust what the contractor says about it.
 Do your own checking online before you buy.”

-- You may need a smaller furnace
+- You may need a smaller house furnace

 New Law May Affect Your Choice

 Assess Your Entire HVAC System

-Mid- or high-efficiency furnace?
+Mid- or high-efficiency house furnace?

 Cost: $1,500 to $2,500 installed (no A/C) AFUE: 80 to 89 percent.

 Savings: 15 to 20 percent of current heating costs (when replacing a 65 percent efficient unit).

 Venting: Into a masonry or metal chimney (existing chimney might require upgrading).

 Cost: $3,000 to $5,000 installed (no A/C) AFUE: 90 to 97 percent.

 Savings: 25 to 30 percent of current heating costs (when replacing a 65 percent efficient unit).

 Venting: Directly through a wall to the outside through plastic PVC pipe.
 Known as “condensing units” because they recover extra heat from combustion gases by extracting water from them.